balena-io-examples/network-metrics-logger/README.md

 lo               loopback  unmanaged    --
 ```

-### PUBLISH_INTERVAL_SEC
+### READING_INTERVAL_SEC

-Interval between publishing metrics, in seconds.
-Allows accumulating byte totals for a period longer than the interval between incoming metrics messages.
-Defaults to `0`, which publishes totals as messages received.
-So, if metrics messages are received every 10 seconds and PUBLISH_INTERVAL_SEC is 30, accumulates byte totals over 3 incoming messages before publishing.
+The READING_INTERVAL_SEC variable is [defined](https://github.com/balena-io-examples/system-metrics#reading_interval_sec) by the System Metrics block as the interval between metrics readings, in seconds.
+The logger service receives these raw readings from MQTT, accumulates totals and logs them.
+The default interval for a fleet is 300 seconds or 5 minutes.

+The logger service itself also provides a `PUBLISH_INTERVAL_SEC` variable to allow accumulating byte totals across readings from the metrics block before publishing them to the system log.
+Defaults to `0`, which publishes totals as readings are received.